kkrish39/realtime-depth-prediction-from-monocular-videos/README.md

 ## Real-Time Demo
 - To simulate the real-time from an android device, install the IP webcam app on the device.
 Note down the URL to which the image data is streamed.
-- To run the real-time demo of the trained model, run the /real-time_demo.py file with the URL through which the real-time video is streamed.
+- To run the real-time demo of the trained model, run the [real-time_demo.py](https://github.com/kkrish39/realtime-depth-prediction-from-monocular-videos/blob/main/src/real-time_demo.py) file with the path to the model and the URL of the IP webcam stream or any other stream of choice.
+Please refer to line number 39 for more information about receiving the input data.
 - Once it's started, the real-time depth prediction of the scene focused by the android device will be seen on the program window.

 ## Evaluation